make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - As a game developer,
   we need to generate the terrain itself and we need to simulate the view from the satellite.
-- Feature #1 is all about generating random-looking terrain on the planet.
+- Feature #1 is about generating
+  random-looking terrain on the planet.
-- Feature #2 is for realistic transitions between views of the planet from the orbiting satellite.
+- Feature #2 is about simulating realistic transitions between views of the planet from an orbiting satellite.

 # Feature #1: Generating random terrain

-- (defining the problem and the requirements)
-- what we want is "pseudorandom" based on a seed
+- Rather than using a detailed image of a real planet, we want to generate the planet's terrain procedurally based on a "seed" value.
-- our own definition of "random-looking"
-- also require it to be distributed over the planet uniformly
+- This is similar to the game of Minecraft where each different world is generated from a unique seed.
+- Since our game is multi-player, it is important that every player sees the exact same world.
+- We also want the terrain to look "random", which means that there should be no visible patterns and the distribution should be more or less uniform.
+- We call this "pseudorandom": random-looking but perfectly reproducible based on the initial seed.

 # A big assumption

+- There are many techniques
-- Generating realistic terrain in a game is a whole separate topic and best left for another presentation
+  for generating realistic terrain in a game.
+- Indeed that is a whole topic onto itself and deserves its own presentation.
-  (and for someone else to present)!
+- Typically the goal is to generate terrain information like height, slope, and colour for each location on the planet that we are interested in.
+- Perlin noise is one popular approach for this.
-- For this presentation
+- In order to keep this presentation well-focused, we are going to make a sweeping assumption.
-  let's assume that we know how to generate terrain from a given set of points located randomly on the surface of the planet.
+- We are going to assume that we already know how to generate terrain information given a set of points located randomly over the surface of the planet.
-- eg include ...
-- assume we know how to generate terrain from random points
-- (e.g., Voronoi cells with truncation for height map, Perlin noise over an irregular grid, etc.)
-- that's a big assumption but necessary to manage the scope of this presentation
+- We won't worry about how those points are used to generate the height and colour of the terrain, and it is sufficient to say that a suitable technique exists (for example, using Voronoi diagrams).
-- with this assumption, we can divide this feature into two incremental steps: generating the numbers and mapping the numbers to points (locations) on the planet
+- With this assumption, we can focus on simply generating points at random (or pseudorandom) locations.
-- LCG and Lehmer, and seeds
-- sphere point picking
-- (finding a solution and showing how it solves the problem)
+- The first step is to generate a sequence of pseudorandom numbers, and the second step is to map those numbers to locations on the planet.
+- Roughly speaking, the planet is just a large sphere.
+- We will look at how to generate pseudorandom numbers, and how to map them to points on a sphere.

 # Pseudorandom number generators

+- just a game, not cryptography
-- (implementation)
+- LCG and Lehmer
+- simple formulas but with carefully chosen constants
 - JavaScript provides no way to set the seed!
 - whether we use a third party lib or write our own we need a way to test the output for "randomness"